Assault of a Police Officer in Arizona

 Suzuki Law Offices – Advocacy You Can Trust

 When you hire Suzuki Law Offices, you can expect nothing less.
-As former prosecutors, we have pursued convictions against people charged with assaulting police officers.
+As former prosecutors, we have pursued convictions against people charged with assaulting police officers and other violent crimes.
 We now use this experience to defend the rights and freedom of our clients.
 We understand what it takes to win a difficult case, even when we are up against the full weight of the law.
 Our legal team is available 24/7.

 If you are facing charges for assaulting a police officer, discuss your options with us today in a FREE consultation.